matthewashton-k/wav-steganography-tool/README.md

 This program uses clap and klask to create the gui, and hound to generate and mess with the wav files.

+**WARNING: I was not able to get a soundcloud api key so I have no way of knowing if the soundcloud upload actually works or not until I get one **